 Superintendent of Schools

 Across the district, we have celebrated increases in student achievement in all areas for years.
 Each year, we are thrilled to celebrate our students' accomplishments and watch our graduates move beyond our programs to pursue both career paths and acceptances to some of the top educational institutions in the nation.
-Yes, creative schools CAN and DO foster a love of learning, increase student achievement AND still prepare our graduates for the real challenges they will face in the future.”
-Mrs. Shanley recognized that each student has a unique journey, and will support initiatives, programming and partnerships that address all types of learning and learners.
+Yes, creative schools CAN and DO foster a love of learning, increase student achievement AND still prepare our graduates for the real challenges they will face in the future.
+I recognize that each student has a unique journey, and will support initiatives, programming and partnerships that address all types of learning and learners.

-She loves great books, live theater, music, travelling, baking and kids!
-When she has free time, you can find her on the sidelines of an athletic event or at a musical performance.
-She and her husband are raising two smart, talented daughters in Morris County.
+On a personal level, I love great books, theater, music, traveling, baking and kids!
+In my free time, you can find me on the sidelines of an athletic event or at a musical performance.
+My husband and I are raising two smart, talented daughters in Morris County.
 We have a sweet Cockapoo named Bailey.